What Is Vitrified Tiles?

 • Tiles are generally available in a smaller size

 Ceramic and vitrified tiles, both can be used on walls and floors.
-Both types of tiles are available in different varieties of colors, design patterns, and sizes.
+Both types of tiles are available in different varieties of colours, design patterns, and sizes.

 Although they are used for the same purpose, there is a big difference between ceramic and vitrified tiles, that is, their properties, availability, cost, etc.

 So here we try to provide a brief comparison between ceramic tiles and vitrified tiles, which will help you to make the right choice.